elvli/Obsidian/CS Notes/Interview Questions/Google Hiring Assessment.md

 As a sales employee, your company’s annual sales goal deadline is coming up soon, and you still have not met your goal.
 You notice an error in the tracking system that shows you as having contacted a client that your coworker actually contacted instead.
 With this client counted, your goal would be reached

-Which action would you be least likely to take in response
+Which action would you be most likely to take in response?
 - Ask your manager if you could lose your sales goal for this year
 - **Inform your manager of the error that you discovered**
 - Count the credit towards your goal, since you did not intentionally create the error
 - Ask your manager whether it would be possible to extend the deadline for the goal

-Which action would you be least likely to take in response
+Which action would you be least likely to take in response?
 - Ask your manager if you could lose your sales goal for this year
 - Inform your manager of the error that you discovered
 - **Count the credit towards your goal, since you did not intentionally create the error**